Finder Score for business loans

 If you have strong credit, steady revenue and a solid business plan, you should be able to secure a $300,000 business loan, whether it’s with a traditional bank, online lender or government-backed program.

-But, before you land on a lender, compare the best business loans.
-Work out which has the type of financing you need and offers the type of service you’re looking for, and—if it’s available—remember to prequalify before you submit your full application.
+But, before you land on a lender, work out which one has the type of financing you need and offers the type of service you’re looking for, and—if this option is available—remember to prequalify before submitting your full application.

 Frequently asked questions